AdrianoCoding/HelpGPT/README.md

 #### Linux:

+1. Download the executable file and save it to a directory.
-1. Open the project folder within the terminal.
+2. Open the terminal in the directory containing the saved executable file.
-2. Activate the Python environment.
-   - Command: `source .files/bin/activate`
 3. Run the script.
-   - Command: `python3 bot.py`
+   - Command: `./HelpGPT`
 4. Ask your questions and enjoy assistance from the script.

    Note: To exit, type "exit" and press Enter or press Ctrl + Z.